Genre: Psychology & Self-Help

 I have very few memories of my mother, Iris.
 Neither does my older brother, Norman.
 The simple explanation is that, in our house, after she died she was never spoken of again.

-This is a powerful opening statement, coming across as something close to an unflattering admission or personal revelation.
-And, as difficult as it is to imagine something like this happening in a family, Bono went on to reveal an even more disturbing detail as he continued:
+These are among the saddest words I have ever read, and they make for a powerful opening statement.
+And, as difficult as it may be to imagine this happening in a family, Bono went on to reveal an even more disturbing detail as he continued:

 “I fear it was worse than that.
 That we rarely thought of her again.